 Using the touch-screen to select a radio station on the move is bewildering in the Honda, with DAB and FM menus combined.
 You’d better select your presets before you set off.
 Climate control relies on the touch-screen, meaning you can’t just glance and feel like in the Hyundai.
 Although the Hyundai has more features and is ergonomically sound, the Honda’s unit looks better and has superior audio quality, so this round is a tie.

-2017 Honda Civic RS vs Hyundai i30 SR Premium – How they drive
+2017 Honda Civic RS vs Hyundai i30 SR Premium – The DRIVE

 Although the Civic has a power deficit with 127kW from its 1.5-litre turbo engine versus 150kW from Hyundai’s 1.6T, the Honda is the lighter car at 1337kg versus 1436kg.
 Nevertheless the Hyundai’s power advantage as well as the fact it uses a dual-clutch automatic, instead of Honda’s CVT, equates to a quicker tested 0-100km/h time of 7.1 seconds versus 7.5.